Crescent Enterprises: History

+Structure

 CE-Operates

 CE-Operates is a platform that constitutes subsidiaries and affiliates in sectors such as ports and logistics, and power and engineering.
 CE-Operates' businesses include the Gulftainer Group and Momentum Logistics.

 Gulftainer Group

 Gulftainer was formed in 1976 in the UAE to operate the container terminal in the Middle East, the Sharjah Container Terminal at Port Khalid.
 As of 2025, it operates in ports in the UAE, Saudi Arabia, Iraq, and the United States.
 The company expanded its operations to Iraq in 2008, becoming the first international company to establish a container terminal at Umm Qasr port.
 In 2013, Gulftainer acquired a 51% stake in Gulf Stevedoring Contracting Company, gaining management of three terminals in Jeddah and Jubail.

 In 2014, Gulftainer became the first Middle Eastern port operator with operations in the US, with a 35-year concession at Florida's Port Canaveral.
 In March 2018, the company won a 50- year concession to operate a second US port in Wilmington, Delaware through its US subsidiary GT USA Wilmington.
 GT USA Wilmington later withdrew from developing the Port of Wilmington in 2023.
-In September 2021, Gulf Stevedoring Contracting Company invested $50 million to expand Saudi Arabia’s Jubail Commercial Port, boosting its capacity to 1.8 million TEUs.
+In September 2021, Gulf Stevedoring Contracting Company invested $50 million to expand Saudi Arabia's Jubail Commercial Port, boosting its capacity to 1.8 million TEUs.
+Additionally, Gulftainer renewed its 35-year concession agreements with the Sharjah Ports, Customs and Free Zones Authority to manage and operate Sharjah Container Terminal and Khor Fakkan Container Terminal.

 Momentum Logistics

-Momentum Logistics, based in Sharjah, is a logistics company founded in 2008.
-It operates across the Middle East, offering transportation, freight forwarding, and warehousing services.
+Momentum Logistics is a logistics company based in Sharjah.
+Established in 2008, the company operates in the Middle East, providing services such as transportation, freight forwarding, and warehousing.
+It opened offices in Zakho and Irbil, Iraq, and acquired a controlling interest in UAE-based Avalon General Land Transport.
 The company later sold its shares in Avalon General Land Transport in August 2024.